Seventh-inning stretch: 8th inning traditions

-The Los Angeles Dodgers also hold an 8th inning tradition, with fans singing Journey's "Don't Stop Believin'".
+The Los Angeles Dodgers also hold an 8th inning tradition, with fans singing "Don't Stop Believin'" by Journey.
 The practice came under controversy when the song's author, Steve Perry, a Bay Area native and San Francisco Giants fan, asked the Dodgers to stop the tradition.
 The team refused and continue to play the song through the 2013 season.
 The Minnesota Twins, who played the same song, ended the tradition upon moving to Target Field in 2010.

 The Journey song "Lights" is frequently played at San Francisco Giants baseball games (including a version led by Perry himself in the middle of the 8th inning during Game 2 of the 2010 World Series) and the cross-bay Oakland Athletics after-game fireworks starts.

 The Detroit Tigers also play the beginning of "Don't Stop Believin'" in the eighth inning, showing the lyrics on the big screen.
-The Washington Nationals play "Baby Shark" in the middle of the 8th inning, in honor of Gerardo Parra's walkup song.
-The Oakland Athletics play Bay Area native MC Hammer's "2 Legit 2 Quit" during the middle of the eighth.
+The Washington Nationals play "Baby Shark" in the middle of the 8th inning, in honor of Gerardo Parra's walkup song and their first and only World Series title.
+The Oakland Athletics played Bay Area native MC Hammer's "2 Legit 2 Quit" during the middle of the eighth.
 The Cleveland Guardians play "Hang on Sloopy", Ohio's official rock song, during the middle of the 8th, and fans spell out O-H-I-O at the appropriate times within the song (similar to Ohio State University and other Cleveland sporting events).
-The San Diego Padres play the Righteous Brothers' "You've Lost That Lovin' Feelin'" during the middle of the 8th.
+The San Diego Padres play Blink-182's "All The Small Things" during the middle of the 8th.
 The New York Yankees used to play "Cotton Eyed Joe" in the 8th inning.
-They currently do a 1980s music song with a camera panning the crowd.
-The St. Louis Cardinals play "Here Comes the King" in between the 7th and 8th innings.